rsearch-labs/RSearchLabs101/faqs/2-getinvolved.md

 # How to <span style="color:#D4AC0D">join</span> and <span style="color:green">contribute</span>?

-Active employees, are encouraged to get involved.
+Active employees are encouraged to get involved.
 The [primer page](https://rsx-labs.github.io/rsx-labs-primer/) list down the guidelines for developers to contribute.
 If you are new to the platform, worry not.
 This page is for you.

 ## New to <span style="color:#C70039">Git</span><span style="color:green">Hub</span>?